costpetrides/Brain-Tumor-Classification/README.md

 You can find  model_1 and model_2:
    - [BrainTumor_1.h5](https://github.com/costpetrides/Brain-Tumor-Classification/blob/main/BrainTumor_1.h5) - model_1
    - [BrainTumor_2.h5](https://github.com/costpetrides/Brain-Tumor-Classification/blob/main/BrainTumor_2.h5) - model_2

+Warning :)
+   If you want to run the entire model from scratch, the first model takes approximately 6 'Friends' episodes to be trained, while the second model takes approximately 8 'Friends' episodes to be trained!
 # Differnces between Model_1 and Model_2

 1. Model Architecture: